Open-Source-Community/Linux-26-Material/lectures/beginner/session1/README.md

-# Session 2: Introduction to Linux
+# Session 1: Introduction to Linux

 ## Agenda 🚀

 - Welcome to OSC
 - What is open source?
 - Linux '25 overview
+- Linux History
 - What is an operating system?
 - Intro to Linux
 - Linux Environments